 This article will celebrate these wondrous shades of carrots and show you how to freeze them, so you can enjoy them whenever you want!

 Unlike typical orange carrots, rainbow carrots tend to go woody fast.
 So watch them carefully in the garden, and dig them as soon as they seem big enough.
 Of course, like all root crops, they prefer loose, sandy soil in which to expand and mature.
 But once they are mature, get them out of the heat!
 If you cannot do so, or wish for them to get bigger, mulch them with straw, wood shavings, or other moisture-holding materials.

-They do not seem to be able to overwinter well and don't store as nicely in cellar conditions as do hardy orange carrots.
+They do not seem to be able to overwinter well and don't store as nicely in cellar conditions as hardy orange carrots do.